 Earlier, team cohesiveness and performance could only be judged after people were hired.
 As you can imagine, this would be a gamble for a manager who would have to guess how well the members of a team would work together and form the team.
-Sometimes it works out and you have a great team but most of the times, this is not the case.
-This comes with many drawbacks such as employee turnover, increased hiring and training costs, disruption of well-performing teams, delay in projects, and so on.
+Sometimes it works out and you have a great team but most of the time, this is not the case.
+This comes with many drawbacks such as employee turnover, disruption of well-performing teams, delays in projects, and so on.

 A good personality test is one that assesses the following traits: